jayunit100/network-policy-subproject/p0_user_stories.md

 - I want to restrict certain processes in a pod without restricting others, so that  some processes are not able to make certain network calls in a cluster where certain set pods running an old version of Nginx are at risk of being comprimised.

 - I want to have a named way to add a policy for containers that can or cannot access a MySQL instance in my data center, without knowing that services IP address.

+CHANGELOG: Matt Fennwick requested adding a visualization story to tier-1